joselom23/dsp/statistics/5-1-blue_men.md

 maxval = 185.42 #6'1"
 ```

-Defining EvalNormalCdf to understand the Cdf of each value given the parameters
+Defining EvalNormalCdf to understand the Cdf of each value given the parameters:
 ```
 def EvalNormalCdf(x, mu, sigma):
     return scipy.stats.norm.cdf(x, loc=mu, scale=sigma)
 ```

-In order to calculate the probability of the range, we are going to calculate the difference of CDFs
+In order to calculate the probability of the range, we are going to calculate the difference of CDFs:
 ```
 pbetween = EvalNormalCdf(maxval,mean,std) - EvalNormalCdf(minval,mean,std)
 pb = round(pbetween*100,2)
 print(f'The percentage of people that are between 5\'10\" and 6\'1\" is: {pb}%')
 ```